Skip to main content

 2026 Tax Guide for Seniors in Alaska

-Last updated: 9 April 2026 Bottom line: Alaska does not have a personal state income tax, so Alaska does not tax Social Security, pensions, IRA withdrawals, 401(k) withdrawals, annuities, or other retirement income.
-For most older adults here, the real tax questions are local: borough or city property taxes, local sales or use taxes, the … Read more
+Last updated: 27 May 2026 Bottom line: Alaska does not have a personal state income tax.
+Alaska does not tax Social Security, pensions, IRA withdrawals, 401(k) withdrawals, annuities, wages, interest, or capital gains at the state level.
+For most older adults in Alaska, the real tax questions are local property tax, local sales tax, the … Read more

 2026 Tax Guide for Seniors in Alabama